martin-wey/martin-wey.github.io/_pages/about.md

 My research focuses on the application of deep learning and natural language processing in software engineering.
 As part of my current research project, my objective is to design data-driven approaches to build efficient recommender systems to assist different stakeholders involved in the development and the maintenance of complex software systems.

-<i>As software are made of heterogeneous source of information, I strongly believe in a research line focused on the development of data-centric and multi-modal AI systems
-to automate software engineering processes and enhance program comprehension.</i>
+In particular, as part of my PhD thesis, I am interested in building multimodal learning systems to better modeling software and build more efficient recommender systems.